AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 let _local_osmo: Daemon = interchain.chain("osmosis-1")?;
 ```

 > **NOTE**: The second argument of the `Starship::new` function is the optional URL of the starship deployment.
 It defaults to `http://localhost:8081`, but you can customize it if it doesn't match your setup.
 All the starship data, daemons and relayer setup is loaded from that URL.

 ## General Usage

 All interchain environments are centered around the `follow_packet` function.
 In the Daemon case (be it for testing or for scripting), this function is responsible for tracking the relayer interactions associated with the packet lifetime.
-The lifetime steps of this function are :
+The lifetime steps of this function are:

 1. <span style="color:purple">⬤</span> On the `source chain`, identify the packet and the destination chain.
 If the destination chain id is not registered in the `interchain` environment, it will error.
 Please make sure all the chains your are trying to inspect are included in the environment.
 2. Then, it follows the time line of a packet.
 A packet can either timeout or be transmitted successfully.
 The function concurrently does the following steps.
 If one step returns successfully, the other step will be aborted (as a packet can only have one outcome).
     a.
-Successful cycle :
+Successful cycle:
       1. <span style="color:red">⬤</span> On the `destination chain`, it looks for the receive transaction of that packet.
 The function logs the transaction hash as well as the acknowledgement when the receive transaction is found.
       2. <span style="color:purple">⬤</span> On the `source chain`, it looks for the acknowledgement transaction of that packet.
 The function logs when the acknowledgement is received and returns with the transactions involved in the packet broadcast, as well as information about the acknowledgement.
     b.
-Timeout :
+Timeout:
       1. <span style="color:purple">⬤</span> On the `source chain`, it looks for the timeout transaction for that packet.
 The function logs the transaction hash of the transaction and returns the transaction response corresponding to that transaction.

 If you have followed the usage closely, you see that this function doesn't error when the acknowledgement is an error, has a wrong format or if the packet timeouts.
 However, the function might error if either of the timeout/successful cycle takes too long.
 You can customize the wait time in the [cw-orchestrator environment variables](../../single_contract/env-variable.md).